drbfraser/HHA-CommunityBasedRehabilitation/docs/CONTRIBUTION.md

 ### 0. Create Issue in SFU's GitHub (if necessary)

-If an issue has not yet been filed in GitHUb, make sure to create one and assign it to yourself first.
+If an issue has not yet been filed in GitHub, make sure to create one and assign it to yourself first.

 ### 1. Create New Branch